Hong Kong Exchange makes surprise $39 bln offer for Britain's LSE | Devdiscourse

 Political opposition has historically scuppered tie-ups between national exchanges, and analysts said that could be a key barrier in this case.
 In recent years, Western governments have become increasingly skeptical of takeovers by Chinese companies due to concerns of interference from Beijing.
 While Hong Kong has a separate regulatory framework from Beijing, a perception that China is increasingly asserting its control over the territory has fuelled months of protests in the former British colony.

 "Do you as an LSE shareholder now fancy ditching your LSE stock in favor of a Hong Kong-listed shares?" said Neil Wilson, chief market analyst at Markets.com.
-British Business Secretary Andrea Leadsom told Bloomberg TV that Britain welcomed foreign investment but would "look very carefully at anything that had security implications".
+The UK Treasury described the LSE as a "critically important part" of the British financial system.
+"As you would expect, the government and the regulators will be looking at the (proposed deal) details closely," a spokesman said.

 HKEX has been the world's largest listings venue in five of the past 10 years, splitting the crown over that decade with the New York Stock Exchange, according to Refinitiv data.
 But this year it has fallen behind, raising $10.8 billion to the NYSE's $20.2 billion, with activity suffering as the political turmoil deepened.
 Last month, Alibaba delayed plans for a $15 billion offering because of the unrest.